 Pearl River Community College provides housing accommodations on the campus for full-time students.
 All rooms are furnished with single beds, chest, desk and chairs.
-All residence hall students should be classified as full time or have special permission from the Assistant Vice President of Student Services to reside in college housing.
+All residence hall students should be classified as full time or have special permission from the Vice President for Poplarville Campus and Student Services to reside in college housing.

 The expenses for a student living in the residence halls are listed under Boarding Student Expenses in this catalog.
-Students desiring to reserve living facilities on the campus must make application to reserve dormitory space by completing the application for housing.
+Students desiring to reserve living facilities on campus can do so by completing an application in RiverGuide.
+For more details, visit https://prcc.edu/river-life/residence/apply.

 Pearl River Community College reserves the right to inspect the living quarters of any student residing on Pearl River Community College property at any time that the administration officials deem necessary in the best interest of the school.
 Occupants are responsible for the conditions and contents of their rooms and the hall on which they live.
 Damage to school property must be paid for by the perpetrator.
 Specific housing regulations will be stated in the Student Handbook (Guide to River Living) and; or posted on the dormitory bulletin boards.